Catastrophie/Catastrophie.github.io/Software_Examples.md

 # Most Recent Projects

-- Call of Duty Modern Warfare 2, 3, and Mobile
+## Call of Duty Modern Warfare 2, 3, and Mobile
 -  Worked as a part of the Online dev team for interfaces that required client and server interactions.
 -  Created hooks for UI to interact with, on specific needs without the UI team needing to interact directly with the server code.
 -  Monitored in-game voice and user feature bugs.
+-  Check my resume below for more details

 # Past Projects